 Medicare & Medicaid Coverage for Screening Mammography

 The Centers for Medicare & Medicaid Services (CMS) pays for a variety of preventive services and screenings, including screening mammography.
-CMS does not pay for 3D mammograms.

 Medicare covers 2D and 3D (Tomosynthesis) screening mammography for female recipients as a preventive health measure for the purpose of early detection of breast cancer.
 Medicare does not require a physician’s prescription or referral for screening mammography.
 Information about Medicare coverage is available online at medicare.gov or through the Medicare Hotline at 1-800-MEDICARE (1-800-633-4227).

 - Medicare will pay for a screening 3D (Tomosynthesis) Mammogram with no out of pocket expense for patients.

 - Medicare does not pay for screening mammograms for female beneficiaries younger than 35.